Traewelling/traewelling/privacypolicy_en.md

 Your data may be processed for longer than specified or a request for deletion cannot be complied with if an exceptional circumstance of the GDPR applies, in particular one of the reasons listed in Art.
 17 (3) GDPR.

+## Deleting your account

+Users can delete their account at any time, immediately and completely, via the account settings.
+All personal data will be irreversibly deleted in the process.

+Accounts for which no login or check-in has taken place within the last 365 days are considered inactive and will be deleted automatically.
+If an e-mail address is stored, a reminder may be sent by e-mail a few weeks before deletion.
+However, prior notice is not guaranteed; deletion may also occur without prior notification.

 ## Public visibility

 Your posts and comments as well as parts of the collected data are usually publicly visible.
 However, you have the